 Our Academy Year consists of Fall and Spring Semesters and a Summer Session.
 Please click on the Calendar link at the top of the page for specific term dates.

-We welcome students into our Strings (violin, viola, cello, double bass, guitar) and Piano studios from age 3 and up (9 and up for bass).
+We welcome students into our Strings (violin, viola, cello, guitar) and Piano studios from age 3 and up.

-For students in violin, viola, cello, and piano, we use the internationally renowned pedagogical approach called The Suzuki Method.
+For students learning violin, viola, cello, and piano, we use the internationally renowned pedagogical approach called The Suzuki Method.

 For young private students enrolled in violin, viola, cello, and piano, we ascribe to the philosophy of Shinichi Suzuki, who developed an unparalleled method — The Suzuki Method — to guide young students in learning music through a balanced combination of leveled achievement and ear development, alongside supplemental technical skill acquisition.
 Once students acquire the foundational skills to play their instrument, note reading is introduced in parallel to progression through the Suzuki repertoire.

 The Suzuki Method is both a philosophy and a series of leveled books of repertoire that progress skill by skill, helping young students to focus in on key foundational elements of playing while expanding their repertoire.
 The repertoire is comprised of a wide range of classical repertoire, including composers such as Bach, Vivaldi, Beethoven, and Mozart.